signalwerk/typesetting/README.md

 # Typesetting

+## CNC
+If you produce your own wood type.
+It's best to take pear wood («Stirnholz»).

 ## Colors
 To print in take «Kleinoffset ohne Trockenstoff».
 As for Black you can probably also order «Folienfarbe».